 In the previous article, we covered starting a Facebook campaign for Wedding Photographers (CLICK).
-We still think that it should be your first choice when it comes to running first ads, because its ad system (Ads Manager) is actually based on Facebook.
-However, when you’ll learn the basics of FB Ads you can surely extend your marketing activities on Instagram.
-Here is a simple graph showing why you should start that…
+You may think it should be your first and only choice when running your ads because its ad system (Ads Manager) is based on Facebook.
+However, when you learn the basics of FB Ads, you can extend your marketing activities on Instagram.
+Here is a simple graph showing why you should start…

 Source: www.statista.com

 Of course, the number of users is only one reason.
-Alas, as a professional photographer, you should think of a different logic: Instagram is all about the visual experience!
-People use this platform on their Mobiles where the whole screen is covered with the image (and only after scrolling down the post you can see two lines of text).
+As a professional photographer, you should think of a different logic: Instagram is all about the visual experience!
+People use this platform on their Mobiles where the whole screen is covered with the image (and only after scrolling down the post can you see two lines of text).
 So, you have the perfect possibility to amaze the right audience with the best possible photo!

 Let's Start Instagram Ads

-First of all, we have to connect your Instagram account with your Facebook Fanpage – otherwise, you won’t be able to promote Instagram posts that already exist (for those who already have done it, you can skip this paragraph).
-Enter your Business Page settings and select Instagram on your left.
+First of all, we have to connect your Instagram account with your Facebook fan page – otherwise, you won’t be able to promote Instagram posts that already exist (for those who already have done it, you can skip this paragraph).
+Next, enter your Business Page settings and select Instagram on your left.

-Now, please fill your login and password and just continue with the whole process.
+Now, please fill in your login and password and continue with the whole process.

 Facebook Ads Manager

 Now, we can see multiple different objectives.
-In a case of Instagram Ads, we strongly suggest to use two of them:
+In the case of Instagram Ads, we strongly suggest using two of them:

 • Traffic